AdobeDocs/experience-platform.en/help/data-access/tutorials/python-sdk.md

 ## Installation

-All the packages will be in `./dist` after building.
+All the packages are outputted to `./dist` after building.

 ### Wheel